compasjs/compas/packages/code-gen/src/experimental/README.md

   - Code-gen should be tailored towards the supported targets
     - e.g React, Node.js backend (koa), react-query
   - Backends, about generic tooling and all it's related features
+- Should include a target compatibility page

 ### Feature ideas

-- Remove `skipTrailingSlash` from `internalSettings
+- Remove `skipTrailingSlash` from `internalSettings` since it is not used anymore.
 - Update `T.string().pattern()` with `patternExplanation`
+  - This will improve error readability
 - Include `query` + where & builder helpers in the output instead of requiring
   @compas/store.
 We could probably generate them at `common/database.js`
 - Better validation on flat objects for `R.query()` & `R.params()`